Overview

 • Carry a bottle of cold water to sip.

 • Keep your home cool.
 Turn down the heating or use a fan.
-You may also find it helpful to carry a hand-held battery-operated fan when you go out.
-Even cheap paper fans can help.
+You might also find it helpful to carry a hand-held battery-operated fan when you go out.
+Some people find it helpful to have a rechargeable neck fan and switch this on whenever they get a hot flush.
+Even simple paper fans can help.

 • Wear cotton pyjamas or a nightshirt.
 If you sweat a lot at night, your nightclothes are easier to change than the sheets.